Privacy Policy

 8.12.1 Type of processing

-Microsoft may use various technologies such as cookies, pixels or similar identifiers to perform advertising and analysis functions.
+Microsoft may use various technologies such as cookies, pixels or similar identifiers to perform advertising and analytics functions.

-The data collected or processed in each individual case is determined by Microsoft's technical specifications.
-This may include, among other things:
+The data collected or processed in each individual case is determined by Microsoft’s technical specifications.
+This may include, amongst other things:

 - IP address (in accordance with Microsoft’s systems),